jhuang323/cs143b-process/README.md

 python main.py <in.txt >out.txt
 ```
 Assuming in.txt contains valid commands according to specifications it will write the output to out.txt
+Also the input file (in.txt) must be in the same directory as main.py

 ## Structure of Program
 - main.py